infincia/NetRNG/README.rst

 packaged and uploaded to PyPi you'll need to manually clone the repository and package it for installation.

-Feel free to install the generated package wherever you like, but ``/opt/netrng`` is the default virtualenv, so make sure to change the init/upstart script if you install the module somewhere else.
+Feel free to install the generated package wherever you like, but ``/opt/NetRNG`` is the default where the bundled init/upstart script are pointed, so if you install the module somewhere else make sure to change them once they're copied to /etc/.

 I don't advise installing the package in the main system python package directory, use a virtualenv to make things easier :)

+Note: these instructions are written for Debian/Ubuntu and derivatives, you'll need to determine the equivalent native package names for build-essential and python-dev.

+The virtualenv activation is repeated on purpose in certain steps to ensure that someone who isn't following the steps sequentially won't accidentally install python modules in the global system (not being root helps here, but just in case...).

 Clone the repo
 --------------